wp-plugins/nextgen-facebook/readme.txt

 = 7.0rc9 =

 Underlying code improvements for modularity and future scalability.
 Addition of individual image dimension options for all Twitter Card formats.
-A few minor bug fixes for the 'Meta Tag Preview' values.
+A new floating sidebar location for social sharing buttons.

 = 6.22.2 =